-Sonja-Maria Borstner (*1990) is a writer, researcher and curator with an emphasize on contemporary art.
-Currently she is working as publishing trainee at FRIEZE and as editor at the online art magazine PASSE-AVANT, which has its focus on young emerging artists in Germany and abroad. ➻ CV • CONTACT
+Sonja-Maria Borstner is a writer, editor and curator with an emphasize on contemporary art.
+Currently she is working as publishing trainee at FRIEZE and as editor at the online art magazine PASSE–AVANT. ➻ CV • CONTACT

 20.08.2019 — Ausstellungstext